-I don't think this is true.
+Quote from: KE7GKP on June 21, 2011, 06:55:31 PMThere is no effective way of "patenting" an electronic circuit.
+As soon as you substitute one component or change a resistor value, it is a different circuit.I don't think this is true.
 For example, you can change the resistor value in a low-pass filter and the circuit is still functionally a low-pass filter.
 If you want to make a different circuit, I think you need to significantly change the way the circuit functions and/or accomplish something the original design does not.
 I'm not an expert on patents, though, so I could be wrong.
 All I know is I'm skeptical of your claim that patenting circuits is entirely ineffective.

 To complete the subscription, please click the link in the

 Thank you for subscribing!